OPENDAP/bes/modules/dmrpp_module/data/README.md

 Creates a _dmr++_ file (_foo.dmrpp_) whose binary object URL is a file URL containing the fully qualifed path to the source data file as it's value.

-NOTE: This example can be run as shown from the _bes/modules/dmrpp___module/data_ directory.

 ```
 get_dmrpp -v -d `pwd` -o foo.dmrpp -u file://`pwd`/dmrpp/chunked_shuffled_fourD.h5 dmrpp/chunked_shuffled_fourD.h5